%load_ext dotenv

 First, the page might be too long for GPT to handle.
 When you send data to GPT along with a question, it can only handle so much text!
 Web pages often have too much content for GPT to be able to process them all at once.

-Second, all of that unnecessary information drives up our OpenAI bill!
-We’re being charged on how much text we send and receive, so if we can pare things down we can save a good amount of money.
+Second, all of the unnecessary information drives up our OpenAI bill!
+We’re being charged on how much text we send and receive, so if we can pare things down we can be a little thrifter.

 Carve out the portions of the page we’re interested in

-My preferred approach is a third option that combines the of the first two: we use BeautifulSoup to grab only the sections of the page that we’re interested in, but we don’t process them.
-We just turn them into strings of HTML and send them on over to GPT along with our question.
+With just a little familiarity with scraping, we can pursue a third option that leverages the benefits of the first two: we just grab the sections of the page that we’re interested in and send them on over to GPT along with our question!

 /pass